brunocbr/phi-notes/README.md

 △[[7012]]
 ```

-The symbols may be customized. `title` and `id` fields and really redundant; the package will always extract this information from the actual filename.
+The symbols may be customized. `title` and `id` fields and simply redundant; the package will always extract this information from the actual filename.

 The frontmatter may also contain other fields (see below), depending on the kind of the note.